 We assessed management's process for identifying and reviewing the CGUs subject to impairment testing and evaluated the basis and the methodology used to derive the recoverable amounts of the CGUs.
-For assets with recoverable amounts derived based on VIU computation, we assessed the reasonableness of the cash flow projections by comparing the projected sales growth rate and gross profit margins against the CGU's historical data, performance and latest financial budgets approved by management and understood how they have considered the impact of the COVID-19 pandemic and market uncertainty in their estimates.
+For assets with recoverable amounts derived based on VIU computation, we assessed the reasonableness of the cash flow projections by comparing the projected sales growth rate and gross profit margins against the CGU's historical data, performance and latest financial budgets approved by management.
 In addition, we have independently verified the discount rates used by management to be appropriate.